 Book project titled Metóda je, že metóda není, meaning (The method is that there is no method) is a publication on architecture in praxis and theory by the architect Dalibor Hlaváček.
 Its first part is focused on his studio’s projects and his students works at Czech Technical University in Prague, faculty of architecture.
 The second part of the book is focused on projects by the architect Dalibor Hlaváček himself.
-Text by Dalibor Hlávaček, Graphic design and layout by Kristína Jandová, used typeface Deto Grotesk (matejvojtus.com), photos of the book by Filip Kartousek.
+Text by Dalibor Hlávaček, Graphic design and layout by Kristína Jandová, used typeface Deto Grotesk matejvojtus.com, photos by Filip Kartousek.

-a collaboration with Kateřina Šuterová, the student at UMPRUM in Prague.
+The visual identity for Prague Philharmonia is inspired by graphic notation of music and is following the previous conception of identity. Œ Display typeface family is used for the visual identity of Prague Philharmonia.
+The project is a collaboration with Kateřina Šuterová, the student at UMPRUM in Prague.
 Art direction and graphic design by Kateřina Šuterová, Œ typeface family by Kristina Jandova.
 Prague Philharmonia is an orchestra based in Prague, Czech Republic.

 Œ Display typeface includes the growing contrast and a fashion character.
 The typeface has special OpenType features.
 The typeface family is available in 4 styles (Light, Regular, Bold and ExtraBold).

 The typeface has characteristic contrasts between the sharp serifs and rounded shapes of the special Open Type features and ligatures.
 Currently the typeface is still in it's process of creation.

 Kryptone is a monospace typeface with characteristically breaking shapes, which are created for an audiovisual platform Guitar font.
 A geometrical construction of the typeface is designed in order to allow the wide shape variations in the Guitar font application.
 The application can manipulate the letters and sounds at once.
 Project is a collaboration with the developer and electronic musician Martin Blaško, specimen by Michal Chrastina.